Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 Outcome descirption: It joins the IS_URBAN field to the mass_trac_crashes_2010_aeac84_Offland point layer which is useful for the next analysis

 ## III.
 Summarizing and Adding the Additional Data to the Townships
+Purpose: To incorporate the Offland collision data identified in previous steps into the integrated final layer for determining the total count of each collision category.

 Tool: Summary Statistics
 Input table: mass_trac_crashes_2010_aeac84_Offland